chaunceygardiner/weewx-loopdata/docs/upgrading.md

   from `[[RsyncSpec]]` — or deleting the whole section — used to stop LoopData at startup with `Unknown boolean specifier: 'None'`.
 Each now defaults to `false`, which is what the installer has always written.

+  Also fixed: `weectl report run` used to leave a zero-byte `LoopData…` file in the directory the loop-data file is written to — inside your web-served report tree, unless you moved it — one per run.
+Nothing cleans up the ones already there: they are all zero bytes, and `loop-data.txt` itself does not match `LoopData*`, so they can be deleted.

+  One behavior does reach a station without an edit: the sample page's `expiration_time` default is now 24 hours where it was 4, so the page polls six times longer before it gives up and waits for a click.
+That applies only where `weewx.conf` does not set the option itself — a fresh install since 6.11.3, where it is written commented out.
+If your `weewx.conf` carries `expiration_time = 4` as a live setting, as every install made before that does, it still wins and nothing changes; delete or edit that line to take the new default.  `expiration_time = 0` now means the page never expires, where it used to expire the page before its first packet arrived.
 * **7.0** — a field none of the parsers accept is logged (`Ignoring unrecognized field`), naming the report that declared it;
   it was dropped silently.
 A trend window or windrose bands that differ